-Georgia Relay offers an array of telecommunication services specifically designed with users’ needs in mind.
-Here are some of the basics you need to know to make the most of our services:
+Making Relay calls is simple with Georgia Relay!
+We offer an array of telecommunications services specifically designed with users’ needs in mind.
+Here are some of the basics you need to know to place and receive Relay calls—and make the most of our services:

 Anyone can initiate a Georgia Relay call, simply by dialing 7-1-1.
-Since Georgia Relay is a public service, users pay no setup charges or fees for local calls—even for calls made from public and TTY (text telephone) pay phones—and there is no limit on the number or length of calls users may place or receive.
+Since Georgia Relay is a public service, users pay no setup charges or fees for local calls and there is no limit on the number or length of calls users may place or receive.

 People who are deaf, hard of hearing or have difficulty speaking typically use a TTY to make calls through Georgia Relay.
 A TTY works similar to a standard telephone, except for a typewriter-style keyboard with letters and numbers, a text screen and a printer.
 Learn more about our TTY services.